top of page

 – Bob Ross

-Purrever Friends Rescue is a 501c3 nonprofit and 100% volunteer-run.
-We serve Greenville County, South Carolina.
-All donations are tax deductible.
-Our EIN is 99-1673289.
+Purrever Friends Rescue is a 501(c)(3), 100% volunteer-run nonprofit serving Greenville County, South Carolina.
+All donations are tax-deductible.

 *Please note that Purrever Friends Rescue is primarily a resource.
 We are here to provide the support and tools you need to participate in efforts to manage feral cat populations.
 We will not fully remove cats from your property and cannot accept cats you have trapped.*